The 10 Best Retirement Calculators

 - Multiple calculators on one page can be overwhelming

-Personal Capital is a financial planning site that offers many tools for.
-Part of their financial dashboard tool is their Retirement Planning Calculator.
+Personal Capital is a financial planning site that offers many tools including a retirement planner.

 It uses real-world data to provide you with the information you need to invest in your retirement.

-This calculator uses your real investments, income, and savings to calculate what you need to retire.
+This calculator strongly encourages you to link your accounts upfront so that it can use your real investments, income, and savings to calculate what you need to retire.
 It will also run a Monte Carlo Analysis.
 The analysis runs 5000 different scenarios to test what could happen to your investments.

-Then it tells you the probabity of these events.
-You will see if these events are good or bad to your investments.
+Then it tells you the probability of these events.
+You will see if these events are good or bad for your investments.

 What to Expect